eclipse-tractusx/eclipse-tractusx.github.io/docs/release/trg-0/trg-0-tractusx-metafile.md

 ## Why

-Having a `.tractusx` metafile helps individuals (or release management/test management/other teams) determine basic information about a repository in the scope of __Eclipse TractusX__.
+Having a `.tractusx` metafile helps individuals (or release management/test management/other teams) to determine basic information about a repository in the scope of __Eclipse TractusX__.
 The `yaml` format enables the opportunity to programatically combine repositories to a single product, determine leading product repository, read data that can be processed for different cases and even more functionality as more fields will be introduced in the future.